apache/ws-wss4j/README.txt

-The WSS4J zip archive is the binary distribution and contains the wss4j jar file, some examples, test classes (incl. sources), the interop test classes (incl. sources and necessary certificate store), and the according client and server deployment and protery files.
+The WSS4J zip archive is the binary distribution and contains the wss4j jar file, some examples, test classes (incl. sources), the interop test classes (incl. sources and necessary certificate store), and the according client and server deployment and property files.

 The WSS4J jar file contains all classes that implement the basic functions and the handlers.
 To install it make sure this jar file is in the classpath